PyDev19/ClickerX/README.md

 - Added feature that allows you to change the style (look) of the print messages:
     1. You can pick from 18 text and background colors
     2. You can make the print messages have bold, underline, or reversed text.
+- The title changes accordind to the mode of the app

 ## Features of PyClickerX:
 - Basically ever feature that an autoclicker already has.